Northern Illinois University

 Central FL.
 Treatment Courts

 Cook County WINGS Felony Prostitution Court

 Escape the gray, winter days of Illinois in January at the Best Western Hotel and Suites in New Smyrna Beach, Florida.
 Located directly on the Atlantic Ocean, balconies offer a breathtaking view of the ocean where you can sip a cup of coffee while watching the sun rise or enjoy the activities on the beach.
 The Seascape Restaurant has the coast's best view of the ocean.
 Rooms will be triple occupancy and are equipped with a kitchenette.

 Academic Credit Option

-Program Fee: Only $725 includes Florida and Illinois service organization visits, ground transportation for program-related activities in Florida and Illinois, five nights lodging in Florida (triple occupancy), all breakfasts, and study materials.
+Program Fee: Only $650 includes Florida and Illinois service organization visits, ground transportation for program-related activities in Florida and Illinois, five nights lodging in Florida (triple occupancy), and all breakfasts.
 Please note that round-trip transportation to/from Florida, lunches, and dinners are not included in the program travel fee.
 The program fee does not include tuition and fees; you will be billed separately by the Bursar’s office.

 Please Note: NIU’s fee for the package combines organization visits, accommodations, meals specified above, and program related ground transportation.
 Fee reduction(s) or refunds CANNOT be made for unused portions of the package.
-Round-trip transportation to/from Florida, lunches, and dinners are not included in the program travel fee.
-The program travel fee include tuition and fees; you will be billed separately by the Bursar’s office.
+Round-trip transportation to/from Florida, lunches, dinners, and study materials are not included in the program travel fee.
+The program travel fee does not include tuition and fees; you will be billed separately by the Bursar’s office.

-Payment: A non-refundable deposit of $250 is required with a completed registration form by Friday, December 6, 2013.
-You will not be enrolled without full payment of the deposit.
-All program fees must be paid in full (no exceptions) by 3 p.m.
-Friday, December 20, 2013.
+Payment: A non-refundable deposit of $250 is required with a completed registration form by Monday, November 24, 2014.
+A permit number will not be issued without full payment of the deposit.
+All program fees must be paid in full (no exceptions) by Friday, December 12, 2014.

 Four Easy Ways to Register!